eecs-330/winter2020/pages/_assignments/hw4.md

 Note also that the header element has been assigned `position: fixed;`.
 This means that the header will be anchored to the top.

-### Practice
-Please open `layout/index.html` and `layout/layout.css` and study them.
-These files will form the basis of your Spotify app.

 #### Update: Flexbox Tutorial
 > **Updated Saturday, 1/25 @2PM**